briannaghinds/digit-classifier-application/README.md

 1) The `home` page is where the user will write their digits and call the model to predict.
 2) The `data labeling` page is where the user will go through the compiled digits written and make sure they are correctly labeled, this is the Human-In-The-Loop (HITL) part of this application.
 3) The `model training` page is where after a certain amount of corrected digit labels (starting at 500) the user will be able to retrain the model to improve the overall accuracy of the model.
 4) The `dashboard` page is where the data analytics is displayed.

+This project is actually aiding me in my capstone business Data Analytics class where I am asking myself a question, analyze data, and present my findings.
+The question I am asking is **What does model improvement look over time?** where I am not only building the data *to* retrain the model, but also looking at growth and improvment of the model per month.

 ### Libraries Used
 These are the libraries defined with in the `requirements.txt` file.